 Co-Founder

-Florian Eichler received his MD from the University of Vienna Medical School in 1997 and joined the staff at MGH in 2005.
-Dr. Eichler is the Director of the Leukodystrophy Service and of the Center for Rare Neurological Diseases at Massachusetts General Hospital and Associate Professor of Neurology, Harvard Medical School.
+Dr. Florian Eichler is the Director of the Leukodystrophy Service and of the Center for Rare Neurological Diseases at Massachusetts General Hospital and Professor of Neurology, Harvard Medical School.

-Dr. Eichler’s research focus is on the genetics of peroxisomal disorders, lipid metabolism, and spatial aspects of nuclear magnetic resonance spectroscopy.
+Florian’s research focus is on the genetics of peroxisomal disorders, lipid metabolism, and spatial aspects of nuclear magnetic resonance spectroscopy.
 His laboratory explores the relationship of mutant genes to specific biochemical defects and their contribution to neurodegeneration.

-In April, 2018, The Clinical Research (CR) Forum, a non-profit membership association of top clinical research experts and thought leaders from the nation’s leading academic health centers, presented the Herbert Pardes Clinical Research Excellence Award, its most prestigious honor to Dr. Eichler’s research team for its discovery of the first successful gene therapy treatment to stave off childhood degenerative brain disease, cALD.
-Using a disabled form of HIV to deliver the gene therapy, Dr. Eichler and his research team were able to halt the progression of the disease in 15 out of 17 boys who participated in the clinical trial.
+In April 2018, The Clinical Research (CR) Forum, a non-profit membership association of top clinical research experts and thought leaders from the nation’s leading academic health centers, presented the Herbert Pardes Clinical Research Excellence Award, its most prestigious honor to Florian’s research team for its discovery of the first successful gene therapy treatment to stave off cALD, the childhood degenerative brain disease.
+Using a disabled form of HIV to deliver the gene therapy, Florian and his research team were able to halt the progression of the disease in 15 out of 17 boys who participated in the clinical trial.
 The study opens the door not only for treating ALD, but also other neurological diseases.

 Chief Scientific Officer